Michael-F-Bryan/gcode-rs/README.md

 A gcode parser designed to turn a stream of characters into valid gcode instructions.

-Currently requires nightly to compile because
+Currently requires nightly to compile because we use `f32::powi()` which relies on the unstable `core::num::Float` trait.